 If you already have things on the calendar, prayerfully consider your options before making any changes.
 Remember your priorities.
 Will these new activities add extra stress for you and your family?

-Taking time to review the schedule each morning will help you make the best possible decisions for the day ahead.
+Taking time to review the schedule will help you make the best possible decisions for the day ahead.

 Above all, let’s agree together to remember why we are celebrating.
 Thanksgiving, Christmas, and the New Year bring an abundance of opportunities to reflect on God's gift to us.